 As well as all of the animals, there is a nature trail, a sand pit with diggers, a playground, an indoor soft play area, a bouncy castle, a ride on tractor park and an array of activities throughout the day.
 So if you have little ones, it is definitely worth a visit.

-This has been one of the most popular sensory activities we have done and because it is so quick and easy, I’ve also set it up during playdates as well.
-(You can read all about this activity here.)
+This has been one of the most popular sensory activities we have done and because it is so quick and easy, I’ve also set it up during play dates as well and it has always gone down a treat.

-Oliver (the biggest toddler) wasn’t a fan of this one, but Elijah (the littlest toddler) had a great time with this one.
+Bear (the biggest one) wasn’t a fan of this one, but Monkey (the littlest toddler) had a great time with this one.
 He really enjoyed playing about in the homemade mud and then cleaning all of the animals in soapy water at the end.
-(You can read all about this activity here.)

 There is nothing better for budding imaginations than playing, so I love doing small world play.
-Both of the boys loved exploring all of the different textures and Oliver loved creating different scenarios on the farm.
-(You can read all about this activity here.)
+Both of the boys loved exploring all of the different textures and Bear loved creating different scenarios on the farm.

 Water beads duck pond

-Oliver loved this activity.
-It was the first time we have actually used water beads in a sensory bin, so Oliver loved exploring the texture of them.
-This one isn’t suitable for babies or toddlers who still put things in their mouth because of the size of the water beads (and also they aren’t edible), so I did this activity once Elijah was napping and kept a really close eye on Oliver while he was playing.
+Bear loved this activity.
+It was the first time we have actually used water beads in a sensory bin, so Bear loved exploring the texture of them.
+This one isn’t suitable for babies or toddlers who still put things in their mouth because of the size of the water beads (and also they aren’t edible), so I did this activity once Monkey was napping and kept a really close eye on Bear while he was playing.
 You can never be too careful after all.

 The Maize Maze